Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief summary of the data that was covered in the above illustrations.
+The list below is a condensed summary of the ideas that were covered above.

-- Teens are expensive to insure, as much as $514 per month for full coverage
+- Teenagers are expensive to insure, with premiums being up to $514 each month if they have full coverage

 Rate Tables and Charts